mongodb-partners/MongoDB-RAG-Render/README.md

   ````

-#### Step 2: Deploy
+#### Step 2: Deploy Render Web Service
-- Once you have updated the above values, deploy the app.
+- Once you have inputted the above values, create the Web Service.
-- Wait for the app to be deployed and start serving traffic.
+- Wait for the Web Service to be deployed and start serving traffic.

-#### Step 3: Upload PDF files to create chunks
+#### Step 3: Upload PDF files to MongoDB Atlas
-- Head to the `Train` tab on the website and upload a PDF document of your choice.
+- Head to the `Train` tab on the MongoDB website and upload a PDF document of your choice.

 - If everything is deployed correctly, your document should start uploading to your cluster under the `chatter > training_data` collection.